-Informational (nonfiction) 1,539 words, (Grade 5+) Nonfiction Series.When the United States became a nation, the new country needed reliable systems to ensure its success.
-The founders knew that, throughout history, heads of state often had advisors to help them lead.
-The Constitution, ratified in 1788, adapted that idea.
-It allowed the creation of executive departments headed by expert advisors called secretaries.
-These advisors form what is known as the president's cabinet.
-They help the president make sure the country's systems work well for its citizens.
-As the nation has grown, so has the size of presidential cabinets.
-Over time, the original departments and offices have changed and multiplied.
-More and more experts have been appointed to help presidents run the country.
-Modern presidential cabinets include an array of departments, each with specific responsibilities.
-This book talks about some of the most highly visible cabinets and their responsibilities.
+Informational (nonfiction) 1,159 words, (Grade 4) Nonfiction Series.When the United States became a nation, the new country needed to succeed.
+The founders knew that, historically, leaders often had advisors to help them.
+The U.S. Constitution adapted that idea.
+It allowed the creation of departments headed by expert presidential advisors.
+These advisors make up the president's cabinet.
+They help the president make sure the country's systems work well.
+The size of presidential cabinets has grown and changed with the growing nation.
+More advisors have been appointed to help presidents run the country.
+Modern presidential cabinets include many departments, each with its own responsibilities.
+This book looks at some of the better-known cabinets and their responsibilities.

 Printable and Projectable Book at Raz-Plus.com